Scoreboards Documentation

 5. Display it — Use /scoreboard show in a channel to post the interactive leaderboard with submit and pagination buttons.

-When creating a leaderboard with /scoreboard create, choose one of five types:
+When creating a leaderboard with /scoreboard create, choose one of six types:

 Classic